sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 - Username: `cloud-admin`
 - Email: `managed+<instance-display-name>@sourcegraph.com`
 - Password: Run `openssl rand -hex 32` in your terminal and use the output as the password.
-Also **save the password to the `SOURCEGRAPH_ADMIN_PASSWORD` password in the Cloud V2 instance project**.
+Also **save the password to the `SOURCEGRAPH_ADMIN_PASSWORD` GSM secret in the Cloud V2 instance project**.

 <!-- Automated version: https://sourcegraph.sourcegraph.com/github.com/sourcegraph/controller/-/blob/internal/instances/init.go?L33 -->